stellar/stellar-etl-airflow/README.md

 You may find that you need to pass small amounts of information, like filenames or numbers, from one task to another.
 You can do so with Airflow's [XCOM system](https://airflow.apache.org/docs/stable/concepts.html?highlight=xcom#xcoms).

+## Testing Changes
+Once you make a change, you can test it using the Airflow command line interface.
+Here's a quick outline of how to test changes:
+   1. Run `kubectl get pods --all-namespaces`.
+Look for a pod that starts with `airflow-worker`.
+   2. Run `kubectl -n <pod_namespace> exec -it airflow-worker-<rest_of_pod_name> -c airflow-worker -- /bin/bash` to get inside the worker
+   3. Run `airflow test history_archive_export <task_id> <test_date>`.
+Note that if the task you changed has dependencies, you need to run `airflow test` on those upstream tasks for the exact same date.
+   4. Run `airflow test` on the tasks that depend on the the task you just changed.
+Ensure that they still perform as expected.

+This guide can also be useful for testing deployment in a new environment.
+Follow this testing process for all the taks in your DAGs to ensure that they work end-to-end.

 ## Remaining Project TODOs
 Write documentation about custom Kubernetes setup ([#43](https://github.com/stellar/stellar-etl-airflow/issues/43)).